jzelinskie/kademlia/README.md

 kademlia is an implementation of the [Kademlia DHT] in Go licensed under the Apache 2.0 license.

-This implementation attempts to be as configurable as possible and is not at all coupled to the BitTorrent Kademlia DHT network.
+This implementation strives to be as configurable as possible and is not compatible with the BitTorrent Kademlia DHT network.

 [Kademlia DHT]: https://en.wikipedia.org/wiki/Kademlia